MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 |Queued|This status means the Scan is currently queued and will switch to Scanning status once the transfer is picked up on the queue.|

-Once the Scan completes the majority of your transfers should turn green (see the examples below).
+Once the Scan completes, the majority of your transfers should turn green (see the examples below).

 ![Scan example](media/mover-scan-example.png)